How can we help you today?

 Key takeaways:

-• Start with what you know.
-Focus on one product, test the waters, and build from there.
+• Start with what you already know.
+Focus on one product, test your idea in the market, and refine your offer before expanding your digital product portfolio.

 What are digital products?

 What makes digital products unique is that they’re intangible merchandise.
 But don’t confuse them with digital services.
-Their key difference is that digital products are ready to use immediately once they are sold, while digital services usually require ongoing work or interaction from the seller.
+Their key difference is that digital products are ready to use immediately upon purchase, whereas digital services usually require ongoing work or interaction from the seller.

 However, some digital products come with specific terms.
 For example, access might be time-limited, or ownership might only apply to certain parts of the product, depending on the seller’s terms.